ginbot86/ColorLCDVape-RE/README.md

 ## External Flash Image Format

 All images are stored on the external Flash as raw RGB565 16-bit bitmaps (i.e. each pixel takes up 2 bytes of data).
-Conversion tools, such as ImageConverter565 from Rinky-Dink Electronic's [UTFT library](http://www.rinkydinkelectronics.com/library.php?id=51), can be used to convert image formats like JPEG/PNG into a raw binary file that can be patched into the external Flash at the corresponding offset.
+Conversion tools, such as ImageConverter565 from Rinky-Dink Electronics' [UTFT library](http://www.rinkydinkelectronics.com/library.php?id=51), can be used to convert image formats like JPEG/PNG into a raw binary file that can be patched into the external Flash at the corresponding offset.
 There is no metadata stored with the raw images, so the image dimensions must be manually supplied, as shown in the table below.

 ## External Flash Memory Layout